pivotal/docs-tap/external-secrets/vault-example.hbs.md

-# External Secrets Operator example integration with HashiCorp Vault
+# Integrate External Secrets Operator with HashiCorp Vault in Tanzu Application Platform

-This topic shows you how External Secrets Operator can integrate with HashiCorp Vault, which is an external secret Management System.
+This topic shows you how to integrate External Secrets Operator with [HashiCorp Vault](https://www.vaultproject.io/) in Tanzu Application Platform.

 The operator synchronizes secret data from external APIs to a Kubernetes secret resource.
-For more information about Kubernetes secret resources, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret).
+For more information about Kubernetes secret resources, see the
+[Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret).

 > **Important** This example integration is constructed to showcase the features